VasylK27/CryptoStreamAnalyzer/README.md

 ---

+## 👨‍💻 Developer Notes

+This project was developed independently as a practical market monitoring tool.
+The architecture is intentionally simple, readable, and easy to extend for custom client requirements.

+---
 ## 🧠 Project Overview

 Modern crypto markets often exhibit short-lived price inefficiencies between related trading pairs (e.g. the same asset quoted in different stablecoins).